Skip to content

 Cross-account trust relationships with owner tagsGovernance quality indicatorUp

-1. Identify highest-risk overprivileged identities.
+1. Identify the highest-risk overprivileged identities using your permission risk register

 PhaseGoalExit Criteria